yonseiyes/seraphscript/README.md

 # SERAPHcoin

-Shell script to install a [Desire Masternode] on a Linux server running Ubuntu 16.04.
+Shell script to install a [Seraph Masternode] on a Linux server running Ubuntu 16.04.
 Use it on your own risk.

 ***